VioletAmbush/VAI-NRTP/README.md

-## VAI: Non-Realistic Tarkov Project
+## VAI: Non-Realistic Tapkov Project

 In general - this mod aims to make SPT more fun experience by sacrificing its realistic nature.